 Marketing to industrial and governmental customers is by both direct sales through industrial sales representatives, who are employees, and indirect sales through independent industrial distributors.
-At year-end 1995, the Corporation had industrial sales representatives in the United States, Australia, Japan, Mexico, Puerto Rico, and segments of Europe.
-U.S. industrial sales accounted for the majority of the Corporation's total industrial sales.
-The sales representatives focus on industrial customers who prefer to buy on quality and service, as well as certain OEM accounts.
+At the end of 1996, the Corporation had industrial sales representatives in the United States, Canada, Australia, Japan, Mexico, Puerto Rico, and some European countries, with the U.S. representing the majority of the Corporation's total industrial sales.
+The sales representatives focus on industrial customers who prefer to buy on quality and service, as well as on certain OEM accounts.